-As at the date of this AIF, an aggregate 44,983,136 Shares (representing approximately 15.65 per cent of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
-In addition, directors and officers have an interest in 1,050,000 unlisted options and 3,837,276 performance rights.
+As at the date of this AIF, an aggregate 43,553,895 Shares (representing approximately 15.41 per cent of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
+In addition, directors and executive officers have an interest in 1,050,000 unlisted options and 5,412,131 performance rights.

-Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman Mr. Goyder was initially appointed as a non- executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
-Mr Goyder has considerable experience as an executive and as a public and private investor.
-October 25, 2005 41,733,533 William Brendan Bent Perth, Western Australia Managing Director Mr Bent joined Chalice in February 2013, and prior to joining Chalice, Bill held a senior executive role with Mirabela Nickel and was Director of Strategy with PriceWaterhouseCoopers Advisory and an Associate Director at Mainsheet Corporate for a combined period of five years.
-February 1, 2013 876,214 Dr Douglas Alan Jones Perth, Western Australia Executive Director Prior to being appointed Managing Director in December 2009 Dr Jones was a non-executive director of Chalice and also the Managing Director of Liontown Resources Limited (listed on ASX).
-Dr Jones ceased to be director of Liontown Resources Limited in February 2013 and remains a director of 1 other TSX and AIM listed entity.
-November 11, 2008 379,137 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Stephen is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
+Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Anthony William Kiernan (2)(3) Perth, Western Australia Chairman Mr. Kiernan is a former practising solicitor and business consultant and a director of three other entities listed on ASX.
+Mr. Kiernan was previously a director of ASX Listed Uranium Equities and Liontown Resources Limited.
+Mr. Kiernan was appointed Chairman on 10 October 2014, and previously held the position of Non- executive Director.
+February 15, 2007 1,662,041 Timothy Rupert Barr Goyder Perth, Western Australia Managing Director Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
+Mr. Goyder was appointed Managing Director on October 10, 2014.
+Mr. Goyder has considerable experience as an executive and as a public and private investor.
+October 25, 2005 41,733,533 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Stephen is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
 Stephen was, until December 2010, President and COO of Capstone Mining Corp. and President & CEO of its predecessor, Sherwood Mining Corp. from 2005 until the combination with Capstone in 2008.
-He was also previously a director of TSX-listed Mercator Minerals Ltd, TSX Venture-listed Troon Ventures and NASDAQ-listed Blue Wolf Mongolia Holdings Corp.
-May 3, 2010 26,321 Anthony William Kiernan (2)(3) Perth, Western Australia Non-executive Director Mr. Kiernan is a former practising solicitor and business consultant and a director of three other entities listed on ASX.
-Mr Kiernan was previously a director of ASX Listed Uranium Equities and Liontown Resources Limited.
-February 15, 2007 1,662,041 Richard Keith Hacker Perth, Western Australia Chief Financial Officer and Company Secretary Mr. Hacker is Chief Financial Officer and Company Secretary of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
-August 1, 2008 305,890
+Prior to joining Sherwood, Stephen spent 18 years as Vice President and subsequently Executive Vice President of TSX listed Miramar Mining Corporation, a Canadian focused gold producer and developer.
+May 3, 2010 26,321 Richard Keith Hacker Perth, Western Australia Chief Financial Officer Mr. Hacker is Chief Financial Officer of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
+August 1, 2008 132,000 Gary Snow Perth, Western Australia Chief Operating Officer Mr. Snow is a geologist and is Chief Operating Officer of Chalice.
+October 13, 2014 -